Latrunculin: Defense mechanism

 Like many other sessile organisms, sponges are rich of secondary metabolites with toxic properties and most of them, including Latrunculin, have a defense role against predators, competitors and epibionts.

 The sponges themselves are not damaged by latrunculin.
 As a measure against self-toxination, they keep the latrunculin in membrane-bound vacuoles, that also function as secretory and storage vesicles.
 These vacuoles are free of actin and prevent the latrunculin from entering the cytosol where it would damage actin.
 After production in the choanocytes, the latrunculin is transferred via the archeocytes to the vulnerable areas of the sponges where defense is needed, such as injured or regenerating sites.

 Sequestering by nudibranchs

 Sea slugs of the genus Chromodoris sequester different toxics from the sponges that they eat as defensive metabolites, including latrunculin.
 They selectively transfer and store latrunculin in the sites of the mantle that are most exposed to potential predators.
 It is thought that the digestive system of the nudibranchs plays an important role in the detoxification.

 In 2015, the discovery that five closely related sea slugs of the genus Chromodoris all use latrunculin as defense, indicates that the toxic might be used via Müllerian mimicry.

-Research

-Latrunculins are used for fundamental research like cytoskeleton studies.
-Many functions of actin have been determined by using latrunculins to block actin polymerization followed by examining the effects on the cell.
-Using this method, the importance of actin for the polarized localization of proteins, polarized exocytosis and the maintenance of cell polarity have been shown.